 Connect the system to an uninterruptible power supply (UPS) redundantly on two phases.

 6. Loop and secure the power cable using the retention strap.

-7. Connect a network cable to the Ethernet connector "eno3".
+Connect a network cable to the Ethernet connector "eno3" or "eno 4"depending on your installation routine.
+For details see chapter "Network Configuration" on page 71.